DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/teacher-pay-and-benefits.md

 heading: "Teacher pay and benefits"
 subcategory: Pay and benefits
 description: |-
-  All qualified teachers will have a starting salary of at least £30,000 (or higher in London).
+  All qualified teachers will have a starting salary of at least $starting_salary_min$ (or higher in London).
 Find out about teacher pay ranges and more benefits of teaching.
 date: "2021-06-24"
 backlink: "../../"
 navigation: 5.10